Measurement compatibility in multiparameter quantum interferometry: Discussion

 For the joint-estimation of phase and loss in one arm, a single-copy optimal measurement obtained from the SLD for phase with random single-photon input states of the form:\\ $\ket{\psi}=c_0\ket{0,1}+c_1\ket{1,0}$ has been demonstrated to fully attain the HCRB for $\eta_a\geq0.5$~\cite{albarelli2019evaluating}.
 Furthermore in~\cite{albarelli2019evaluating}, it has been numerically demonstrated that there exists certain values of $N$ and $\eta_a$ at which this measurement attains the HCRB.
-This makes our analysis in Section\,\ref{sec:2c1} much relevant to the practical attainability of the HCRB without the use of collective measurements, in which case the gap between the HCRB and the NHCRB is expected to close.
-We can conjecture that this is due to the fact that the output probe, in this case, is expressed as a direct sum of pure states corresponding to the number of lost photons.
-However, in the cases of phase and loss in both arms (Section\,\ref{sec:2c2}), as well as phase and phase diffusion (Section\,\ref{sec:2d}), the loss of direct sum structure may signal the impossibility to attain the HCRB at a single-copy level.
+This inference is in agreement with our numerical result $r^N_H = 1$.
+We can conjecture that this is due to the fact that the output probe, in this case, is expressed as a direct sum of pure states corresponding to the number of lost photons and there exists a separable measurement with a direct-sum structure achieving the HCRB~\cite{matsumoto2002new}.
+However, in the case of phase diffusion (Section\,\ref{sec:pd}), the loss of direct sum structure may signal the impossibility to attain the HCRB at a single-copy level.
 Furthermore, it has been shown that if the HCRB cannot be attained at a single-copy level, it can never be attained with any finite number of copies, which makes the single-copy attainability a fundamental one ~\cite{conlon2208gap}.
 Of course, collective measurements on infinitely many copies are known to saturate the HCRB, but they are resource inefficient.
 Nevertheless as mentioned earlier, with finite resources and separable measurements, one can still attain the NHCRB.

+We end the discussion with remarks on the following features of the single parameter bounds for the estimation of phase and loss.
+Our numerics show that, independently on $N$, the QFI for loss in HB and gHB probe states is always larger than that for phase.
+At the measurement level, however, this condition is not necessarily met by the FI matrix of the double homodyne measurement.
+If one considers the optimal states for phase and loss estimation, there is a crossing of the QFIs for loss and phase exactly at $\eta=0.5$.
+As a result, one can infer that in the regime of high loss i.e., $\eta<0.5$, it is harder to estimate phase than loss, whereas in the regime of low loss i.e., $\eta>0.5$, it is harder to estimate loss than phase.